Our Academic Directors

 His research focuses on leadership, strategic change and learning in complex and dynamically evolving environments.
 His work has been published in various books and scientific journals (e.g. Human Relations, Academy of Management Learning & Education, Management Learning or International Journal of Management Review).
 In addition, Prof. Wolfgang Güttel is also active in management development and consulting and actively supports managers and companies in the areas of leadership, team development, organizational design, strategy and change management.

 Reinhard Haas is associate professor of Energy Economics at the TU Wien.
-Since 2001 he has been the vice head of the Institute of Power Systems and Energy Economics.
+Since 2001 he has been the vice head of the Institute of Power Systems and Energy Economics, opens an external URL in a new window.
 He gives lectures on Energy Economics, Regulation and Competition in Energy markets, and Energy Modelling.
 His current research interests include dissemination strategies for renewables, sustainable energy systems as well as liberalisation versus regulation of energy markets.
 Since ten years he has been working in these fields and has published various papers in reviewed international journals.
 Moreover, he coordinated projects for Austrian institutions as well as the European Commission.

-- Graduated from the Vienna University of Technology in the field of control engineering (1966) until 1985, assistant professor at the TU Wien 1971 Cum-laude doctorate in control engineering.
+- Graduated from the TU Wien in the field of control engineering (1966) until 1985, assistant professor at the TU Wien 1971 Cum-laude doctorate in control engineering.

 - 1986-1990 Full Professor for "Systems Engineering and Automation" at the University of Linz, Austria.
-From 1990 - 2008 Head of the Institute for "Handling Equipment and Robotics", Vienna University of Technology; President of the Austrian Society for Systems Engineering and Automation (SAT).
+From 1990 - 2008 Head of the Institute for "Handling Equipment and Robotics", TU Wien; President of the Austrian Society for Systems Engineering and Automation (SAT).